OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 * **Lab Meetings**: Attendance in your officially enrolled lab section is **mandatory**.
 You must be physically present in the lab room to submit lab work.
 If an unavoidable illness or emergency prevents attendance, you must use a Lab Grace Pass to complete and submit the lab on your own time.
 * **Final Examination**: The final exam date and time are set by the university.
 Only the Dean's office can grant permission to reschedule a final exam (e.g., in cases of direct exam conflicts or having 3+ exams in a 24-hour window).

+**Note:** If you have an **evening lab session** that goes past 5pm and are also taking a math or physical science course, you should immediately double-check with your instructor in your math or science course to find out if they schedule required, proctored exams or other obligations during your scheduled lab period later in the semester.
+Out of class exams from other courses are **not an excuse to miss your mandatory lab meeting time**.
+To avoid this situation, you can switch to a different section of this course during the first week of classes to change your lab meeting time.
+Alternatively, if you discover such a conflict later in the semester, you must work with your math or science instructor to arrange an alternate time to take their exam.

 Reading Activities
 ------------------